 Start-up costs for purchasing an active trade or business include only investigative costs incurred in the course of a general search for or preliminary investigation of the business.
 These are costs that help you decide whether to purchase a business.
 Costs you incur in an attempt to purchase a specific business are capital expenses that you cannot amortize.

-Before 2010, taxpayers who paid or incurred start up costs and who subsequently enter the trade or business could have elected to expense up to $5,000 of start up costs.
+Taxpayers who paid or incurred start up costs and who subsequently enter the trade or business could have elected to expense up to $5,000 of start up costs.
+Start up costs that exceed the first-year limit of $5,000 may be amortized ratably over 15 years.

 The election must be made no later than the date (including extensions) for filing the return for the tax year in which the business begins or is acquired.
 You elect to deduct the start-up or organizational costs by claiming the deduction on the income tax return (filed by the due date including extensions) for the tax year in which the active trade or business begins.